cloudmesh-community/sp19-222-101/project-report/report.md

 such as 'a' and 'I'.
 Finally, we removed all instances of the word 'the', which turned out to be one of the most common words in all the training emails.

-Additionally, previous research has shown the usefulness of lemmatization in spam filtering [@androutsopoulos2000evaluation], which is the process of grouping together variations of the same root word.
+Additionally, it has been shown that the process of lemmatization can improve models for spam filtering [@androutsopoulos2000evaluation].
+Lemmatization is the process of grouping together variations of the same root word.
 For instance, a lemmatizer would group all instances of the words "include", "includes", and "included" in the same category.
 The data set that we used to train our algorithm was already